jadecobra/python_tdd_exercises/NONE.md

             self.assertIsNotNone(1)
             self.assertNotIsInstance(None, int)
     ```
-- summarizing what we know about `None` so far
+- summarizing what we know about `None` so far as
     - `None` is not an integer
     - `None` is not a boolean
     - `None` is `None`